 Most importantly I think it’s important to know that you’re not alone!

 Below you’ll read quotes from our community members sharing their tips for hygiene, clothing options, intimacy, and more!
 Many suggestions will have links provided to products and images you can click on.
-Please note that it’s a good idea to check with your care provider before using any products you’re unfamiliar with.
+Please note that it’s a good idea to check with your care provider before using any products that are unfamiliar.

 It’s a change I bear that reminds me of the daughter I bore.
 Unfortunately, it means I can’t wear what I wore. – Beth